 Based on the newest updates and our experiences with previous EU programmes we give you 7 tips to improve your chances when applying to the €95.5 Billion of the Horizon Europe programme.

 The Horizon Europe (HEU) programme is a reality now.
-This follow-up on Horizon2020 is the largest programme to date and provides new opportunities for funding your research and innovation, for extending existing partnerships or establish new ones and to improve impact.
+This follow-up on Horizon2020 is the largest programme to date and provides new opportunities for funding your research and innovation, for extending existing partnerships or for establishing new alliances to improve impact.
 In this blog we provide tips to increase your chances for the HEU programme.
-To find out more about the structure of the HEU programme have a look at our previous blog.
+To find out more about the structure of the HEU programme, have a look at our previous blog.

 “Based on the newest updates and our experiences with previous EU programmes we use this blog to provide 7 tips to improve your chances to the €95.5 Billion of Horizon Europe programme.“